 What About DSLR Camera?

-If mirrorless camera hadn’t been invented, this is the one that I would recommend you to get.
+If the mirrorless camera hadn’t been invented, this is the one that I would recommend you to get.
 I personally started learning photography with a DSLR camera.
 But I wouldn’t recommend you to do it because of 2 reasons.

 First, a DSLR camera is bulkier and heavier than a mirrorless camera with the same sensor.
 Having a bulkier and heavier body can make you lazy to carry this camera around.
 When you don’t spend enough time shooting with it, you won’t make any progress in photography.

 And the second reason is, DSLR camera is harder to operate because you have to look at the viewfinder.
-It makes it hard for you to get an accurate idea of what the picture looks like when you’re not getting any preview of what the final picture looks like.
+It makes it hard for you to get an accurate idea of what the picture looks like when you’re not getting any preview of the final picture.

 On the other hand, a mirrorless camera will show you the preview of the final picture on the LCD before you take the photo and so it’s easier to learn with one.
 I always think of a mirrorless camera like a hybrid between a DSLR and a smartphone camera, and I highly recommend you start learning photography with one.